kambleShivani8/Loan_approval/README.md

 Prediction on new user inputs

-Web app deployment using Streamlit
+Deployment using Streamlit

 📊 Dataset Description

-The dataset contains applicant details such as:
+The dataset contains applicant information such as:

 Feature	Description
 Age	Applicant age